openhatch/oh-mainline/docs/tutorials/add_user_project.rst

 Adding a User
 =============

-the OpenHatch community welcomes its users to actively participate in various activities such as contributing to a project, finding a bug and adding your own project.
+The OpenHatch community welcomes its users to actively participate in various activities such as contributing to a project, finding a bug and adding your own project.

 In order to do so you have to sign up for a user account.